-In addition to responding to alarms of fire, each fire company provides first response service to medical emergencies occurring within their respective areas.
+In addition to responding to alarms of fire and serving as first responders to hazardous materials incidents, each fire company provides first response service to medical emergencies occurring within their respective areas.
 Early intervention by trained medical responders coupled with rapid transportation to a primary care hospital has shown an improvement in the outcome of critical medical emergencies.
 Each of the fire companies responds with semi-automatic defibrillators and other state-of-the-art lifesaving equipment.
 This technology for monitoring and restoring correct cardiac rhythm had improved the chances of survival in certain coronary disorders.
 The Town participates in the Regional Paramedic Intercept program.
 This effort allows a paramedic, trained to higher levels than local EMTs, to respond to the scene of an emergency or to intercept the ambulance en route to the hospital.
 The paramedic can administer drugs and perform other procedures under the direction of the Emergency Room physician.

 The response of the federal and state governments to the threat of terrorist activities has brought new training and organizational responsibilities to our fire companies and town government.
-Mortlake operates a regional hazardous materials personnel decontamination unit.
-Mortlake has also organized and hosted a major regional drill at the Brooklyn Fairgrounds involving many Eastern Connecticut emergency response agencies.
+Mortlake organized and hosted a major regional drill at the Brooklyn Fairgrounds involving many Eastern Connecticut emergency response agencies.
 These training activities are aimed at sharpening skills in multiple disciplines and in improving coordination and communications between agencies that might not work together regularly.
 The potential to respond to multiple hazard events requires that our fire companies develop a broader range of skills and capabilities than have theretofore been required.

+In small towns such as Brooklyn the volunteer fire departments are the only large trained and disciplined force available to respond to immediate emergency needs of residents.
 The Town of Brooklyn is fortunate to have an effective supply of volunteer firefighters and mutual aid responders from adjacent communities to handle emergencies that occur at any time, day or night.
-These firefighters give their time unselfishly to help others and provide an alternative to the high cost of having to employ emergency responders.
+These firefighters give their time unselfishly to help others and provide the only effective alternative to the very high cost of having to employ emergency responders.
 However, as the time demands of modern family life increase, it becomes more difficult for each company to retain and recruit new members.
-One consequence of this situation is that the Mortlake Fire Company now employs one paid ambulance crew, twelve hours a day, seven days a week and will soon expand the paid manning to eighteen hours a day.
+One consequence of this situation is that the Mortlake Fire Company now employs one paid ambulance crew, twelve hours a day, seven days a week and will in the future expand the paid manning to eighteen hours a day.
 The cost of the paid crew is largely covered by receipts from state-regulated ambulance billing.

-The skills learned as well as experience and satisfaction received in serving the Town as a volunteer fire fighter or ambulance technician are beneficial, rewarding and saves money for the Town.
-Each fire company welcomes the opportunity to explain the responsibilities and rewards of membership.
+The skills learned as well as experience and satisfaction received in serving the Town as a volunteer fire fighter or ambulance technician are beneficial, personally rewarding and make it affordable for the Town to provide competent emergency services.
+Each fire company is eager to explain the responsibilities and rewards of membership and will bend over backwards to make it easy for you to participate.
 If you think you might be able to serve in one of Brooklyn's fire companies, please contact any firefighter or the Selectman's office.